Ireland national rugby union team: Later 20th century: 1970–94

-Professional era and new stadium: 1995–2010
+Professional era and new stadium: 1995–2013

 At the 1995 World Cup, Ireland came through their group to make their third consecutive quarter-final appearance.
 France proved too strong, with Ireland going down 12–36 in the quarter-finals.

 The start of the professional era was disappointing for Ireland, who finished bottom of the Five Nations Championship three years in succession (1996, 1997 and 1998) and lost to Italy three times, at home (29–37) and abroad (12–22 and 22–37).
 Warren Gatland took over as coach in 1998, but was unable to produce immediate success.
 The 1999 World Cup was staged primarily in Wales, though Ireland played all their pool games in Dublin.
 In a play-off, Ireland were beaten 28–24 by Argentina, marking the first time that Ireland failed to reach the quarter-finals.

 From this nadir, however, Irish rugby improved.
-The Irish Rugby Football Union converted the four representative provincial sides into de facto club sides, and the formation in 2001 of the Celtic League (now called the Pro14) provided Irish provincial sides with regular competitive rugby.
+Following a surprise triumph for Ulster Rugby in the 1999 Heineken Cup, the first side from outside France and England to win the competition, the Irish Rugby Football Union converted the four representative provincial sides into de facto club sides, and the formation in 2001 of the Celtic League (now called the United Rugby Championship) provided Irish provincial sides with regular competitive rugby.
+The move to provincial professionalism was a significant success both on the field and commercially, relying on strong provincial identities long recognised in Irish sport both inside and outside rugby union, and leading to significant club success domestically and on the European stage.